 “Luck favors the prepared, so start early!”

-Luck favors the prepared, so students should start getting ready for their big show the day before.
-This will ensure that you take the time to carefully pack all your belongings and can review your checklist a few times.
+Luck favors the prepared, so dancers should start getting ready for their big show with plenty of time before the performance date.
+This will ensure that you take the time to carefully pack all your supplies and can review your checklist a few times.

 When you’re packing for a dance recital, you’ll want to bring many of the same things that you’d bring to a dance competition.
-Be sure you have proper undergarments, extra tights, all your different shoes and excess makeup.
-It’s also a good idea to bring a light snack, baby wipes, feminine products and beauty tools like nail clippers, hair brushes and lots of bobby pins.
+Be sure you have proper undergarments, extra tights, all your different shoes and makeup supplies.

 Be Prepared for Unexpected Issues

 Any experienced dancer will tell you that there are a lot of little things that can go wrong on recital day.
-Whether it’s something small like your bra strap breaking or makeup getting smudged or a bigger woe like stage fright, preparation is key to dealing with these issues.
+Whether it’s something small like a bra strap breaking or makeup getting smudged, preparation is key to dealing with these issues.

 When you’re waiting backstage, resist the urge to practice your steps.
 Chances are that you’ve got them down, so focus on getting excited for the performance.
 After all, it’s your time to shine!
 Take pictures with your friends, listen to pump-up music or simply visualize your success.
 Positivity will help you bring your natural radiance to the stage and dance your heart out!